tldr-pages/tldr/pages/common/mitmweb.md

 `mitmweb --listen-host {{ip_address}} --listen-port {{port}}`

-- Start mitmweb using a script to process trafic:
+- Start mitmweb using a script to process traffic:

 `mitmweb --scripts {{path/to/script.py}}`